 TGaz Editor: Modify text starting at P76L9 as:

+The Max Session Exp field the time before which a new measurement exchange between the ISTA and RSTA should be initiated and completed.
+This value is computed as 2(Max Session Exp + 8) milliseconds.
+The range of valid values for Max Session Exp is 0 to 15 with corresponding maximum time duration values ranging from 256 msec to 140 minutes.
+The Max Session Exp field is reserved in an initial FTM Request frame (#1475, 2073).

-The MaxToAAvailableExp field is the same as described under Non-TB Specific subelement.TGaz Editor: Add the following paragraph starting at P116L41 in Section 11.22.6.3.3 as:
+TGaz Editor: Add the following paragraph starting at P116L41 in Section 11.22.6.3.3 as:

-TGaz Editor: Add the following paragraph starting at P132L28 in Section 11.22.6.4.3.2 as:
+If the RSTA includes a TB-specific subelement in an IFTM and the Status Indication field in the IFTM is set to 1, the RSTA shall assign the value of the Max Session Exp field in the TB Ranging specific subelement in the Ranging Parameters element in the initial FTM frame.
+The value of this field is larger than the assigned periodicity signalled in the Periodicity subfield in the Availability Window Information field in the TB Ranging Specific subelement (#1475).

 TGaz Editor: Modify the text starting at P164L2 in Section 11.22.6.4.6.2 as:

+A Non-TB Ranging FTM session may be terminated if an ISTA does not initiate a Non-TB ranging measurement exchange with an RSTA before the duration signalled in the MaxTimeBetweenMeasurements field assigned to that ISTA by the RSTA has elapsed from either the end of the successful FTM session negotitation or the beginning of the last successful measurement exchange, whichever is later (#1475).

+A TB Ranging FTM session may terminate if the ISTA fails to respond to a TF Ranging Poll and receive one TF Ranging Sounding or TF Ranging Secured Sounding containing its AID/RSID at least once within the Max Session Expiry interval.
+The Max Session Expiry interval starts from either the end of the successful FTM session negotitation or the beginning of the last successful TB Ranging measurement exchange, whichever is later.
+The length of this interval is equal to the duration signalled in the Max Session Expiry field, present in the TB Ranging Specific subelement in the Ranging addressed to it Parameters field in the initial FTM frame (#1475).

-A TB Ranging or a NON-TB Ranging An FTM session may be terminated through one of the following conditions.
-In all these cases if the ranging session is a Secure Fine Timing Measurement Session, the corresponding Fine Timing Measurement frames transmitted shall be protect dual of Public Action frames (See 9.6.10 Protected Dual of Public Action frames)(#2523, #2524):
+A TB Ranging or a Non-TB Ranging FTM session may be terminated through one of the following :

 — At any time during the session when the responding STA is permitted to transmit an RSTA2ISTA LMR frame, the responding STA sends an A-MPDU containing an LMR frame and a Fine Timing Measurement frame with the Dialog Token field set to zero and of type Action no ACK.
 In the FTM frame the Follow Up Dialog Token field is set as 0.
 The FTM frame shall not include any Ranging Parameters field. — At any time during the session the initiating STA sends a Fine Timing Measurement Request frame with the Trigger field set to zero.
 This frame shall not include the following: — Ranging Parameters field. — Measurement Request element. — At any time during the session the initiating STA terminates the current session and requests a new session with modified ranging parameters (see 11.22.6.5 Fine timing measurement parameter modification).

+If the ranging session is a Secure Fine Timing Measurement Session, the corresponding Fine Timing Measurement frames transmitted shall be protect dual of Public Action frames (See 9.6.10 Protected Dual of Public Action frames) (#2523, #2524, #1475).